An exactly solvable asymmetric simple inclusion process: Model description

 which is equal to the right-hand side

 Similarly, the left-hand side of \eqref{misanthrop2} is

 which is equal to the right-hand side

-This verification confirms that the $(0, t, \rf)$~ASIP belongs to the class of misanthrope processes, and thus the steady state is of product form.
-By standard arguments, it is also clear that the steady state of the \asip{} is the same as that of the $(0, t, \rf)$~ASIP and hence, independent of $q$.
+This verification confirms that the $(0, t, \rf)$~ASIP belongs to the class of misanthrope processes, and thus the steady state is of product form. {We note in passing that there are generalizations of the misanthrope process studied in the literature to which our process also belongs~\cite{Chleboun2013}.} By standard arguments, it is also clear that the steady state of the \asip{} is the same as that of the $(0, t, \rf)$~ASIP and hence, independent of $q$.

 When $t \neq 1$, we also parametrize our rates differently in terms of

 so that the transitions depend on $\pa$ and $t$.
 In this notation,

 and